randyos-org/randyos/readme.md

 Licensed under GPLv3.
 Read it in the `LICENSE` file.
 The version scheme is MAJOR.MINOR.PATCH.
 **Currently, the code does not work.
 It will have problems with physical addresses.
 I will add the version tags after the first working version.
 Any help is appreciated. "**
+This is, as of the current version, basically <https://github.com/ajxs/uefi-elf-bootloader>
+written in ZIG.